grunk-dev/parametric/Readme.md

 ```

 In this example, we use different ways to define parametric expressions.

- 1) User defined functions
+ 1. With Lambda expressions
- 2) With Lambda expressions
+ 2. Using operators
- 3) Using operators
+ 3. User-defined functions

 Lets have a look at the output

 ```
 Until here, nothing has been computed!